How To Become Licensed As A Lead Professional In Missouri

 (as defined in Missouri Revised Statutes section 701.300)

-Abatement - Any measure regulated solely by the Missouri Department of Health designed to permanently eliminate lead hazards, which shall include the removal of lead-bearing substances, the replacement of lead-painted surfaces or fixtures, or the permanent enclosure or encapsulation of lead-bearing substances, and all preparation, cleanup, disposal, and post abatement clearance testing activities associated with such measures.
+Abatement - Any measure regulated solely by the Missouri Department of Health and Senior Services designed to permanently eliminate lead hazards, which shall include the removal of lead-bearing substances, the replacement of lead-painted surfaces or fixtures, or the permanent enclosure or encapsulation of lead-bearing substances, and all preparation, cleanup, disposal, and post abatement clearance testing activities associated with such measures.

 Lead-bearing substance - Any paint or other surface coating materials that contain lead equal to or in excess of one milligram per square centimeter or more than five-tenths percent by weight or such other standard for lead content in paint as may be established by federal law or regulation, surface dust that contains a concentration of lead specified by rules promulgated by the department that shall be consistent with the purposes of laws enacted by the United States Congress and regulations promulgated or guidance issued by any federal agency; or any lead-based paint, lead-based paint hazard or lead-based paint activity consistent with the purposes of laws enacted by the United States Congress and regulations promulgated or guidance issued by any federal agency.
-Lead-bearing substance as regulated by the Missouri Department of Health does not include any substance generated through the mining, milling or smelting of lead ore or scrap, or generated through lead product manufacturing or use provided that such substance has not migrated off or been transported from the mining, smelting, or manufacturing site and entered a residential area or any other public access environment.
+Lead-bearing substance as regulated by the Missouri Department of Health and Senior Services does not include any substance generated through the mining, milling or smelting of lead ore or scrap, or generated through lead product manufacturing or use provided that such substance has not migrated off or been transported from the mining, smelting, or manufacturing site and entered a residential area or any other public access environment.

 Lead-bearing substance activity - any activity associated with a lead abatement project including, but not limited to, project design, risk assessment, inspection, abatement or deleading.